dask/dask/docs/source/high-level-graphs.rst

-By understanding this high-level structure we are able to understand our task graphs more easily (this is more important for larger datasets when there are thousands of tasks per layer) and do perform high-level optimizations.
-For example in the case above we may want to automatically rewrite our code to filter our datasets before adding 100
+By understanding this high-level structure we are able to understand our task graphs more easily (this is more important for larger datasets when there are thousands of tasks per layer) and how to perform high-level optimizations.
+For example, in the case above we may want to automatically rewrite our code to filter our datasets before adding 100:

 .. code-block:: python